What is an EAN-13 barcode?

 When were they introduced?

-The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s, and in 1974 in Ohio, the first barcode was used on a pack of chewing gum.
+The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s.
+In 1974 in Ohio, the first barcode was used on a pack of chewing gum.
 Since then, barcodes have become the worldwide standard for identifying retail products due to their simplicity, clarity and efficiency.

 Other types of retail barcode

 While EAN-13 barcodes are the most commonly used codes in Ireland, there are other variants which serve slightly different purposes or are popular in other parts of the world.
-Some other types of barcode that are used in retail are:
+Some other types of barcodes are:

 ITF-14: Also known as a TUN or carton barcode, these 14 digit codes are used in inwards goods to process shipments from suppliers.
 ITF-14 barcodes are not for products.

 QR Code: While some shops are experimenting with using QR codes for over-the-counter purchases, most QR codes in a retail setting are used by the manufacturer to link to some sort of content that will provide value to consumers- a website, instruction manual, video, or any other online resource.